DamarisLa/SimiSTR/README.md

 >    - [0-100 or more] \ __________________# Indels times more unlikely than substitution (float, everything possible)
 >    - [0.00-1.00] \ _______________________# percentage of homozygous regions (as in 0-100%)

-#### Important: Input Bedfile, needs to be sorted in regionstart and regionend ( f.e. bedtools sort -i myfile.bed > myfile.sorted.bed )
+#### Important: Input Bedfile, needs to be sorted in region-start and region-end ( f.e. bedtools sort -i myfile.bed > myfile.sorted.bed )
 - Current Version expects fasta and bedfiles with Chromosome-names without "chr".
 There is a folder attached with other versions, that might contain readers dealing with "chr" naming.
 [OldVersions](https://github.com/DamarisLa/STRsimulator/tree/main/OldVersions)
 - Bedfile should not have a header